mvenouziou/Capstone-Project-Text-Generation/README.md

 ### text_generator
-RNN Model to generate text merging the style of various authors using public domain texts.
-Authors include Oscar Wilde, Jack London, Arthur Conan Doyle, Mark Twain and Robert Frost, among others.
+Aa character-level sequence model that can generate text according to a distribution learned from the dataset.
+It is coded based on techniques from Imperial College London's Coursera course, "Customising your models with Tensorflow 2" and the Tensorflow documentation.

-Try out my interactive web app implementation here: https://www.communicatemission.com//ml-projects
+See my web app implementation at www.communicatemission.com/ml-projects#text_generation